ncasuk/ncas-energy-balance-1-software/README.rst

 This repository contains scripts for logging data from an energy balance tower using python.
 This replaces the need to use Microsoft Windows software for acquiring the data.

-To see which scripts are available and what they do, go to https://ncas-energy-balance-1-software.readthedocs.io/en/latest/scripts.html.
+To see which scripts are available and what they do, go to `scripts`_.

 The scripts can be downloaded from the `Github repo`_.